rticommunity/rticonnextdds-connector/README.md

 ### Platform support
 We are building our library for few architectures only.
 Check them out here.
-If you need another architecture feel free to ask on the [community forum](https://community.rti.com/forums/technical-questions)
+If you need another architecture feel free to ask on the [RTI Community Forum](https://community.rti.com/forums/technical-questions)

 ### What is this git repository